 As it is known, the first document we need to have to travel to different countries is the passport.
 In more detail, the passport is a document issued by the government to its citizens, confirming the identity and nationality of its holder primarily for international travel.
 Standard passports include a person’s name, place and date of birth, photo, signature, and other information relevant to the holder.
 However, of course, everything goes beyond just getting a passport; each country has its own rules and bans and permits for the citizens of other countries.

 Regardless of the citizenship of any country, the most critical issue for travel-lovers is how secure their passports are.
-More specifically, they are interested in which countries do the passport issued by the country’s government allow them to travel without a visa.
+More specifically, they are interested in which countries do the passport issued by the country’s government allows them to travel without a visa.
 The higher the numbers of these countries, the more powerful the passports are.
 To travel to other countries, you must go through specific procedures and obtain a visa.
 It is sometimes straightforward, and sometimes it is a very challenging process for some countries (Russia, North Korea, Iran, Pakistan, Turkmenistan, etc.).
 It may even change depending on the state of your citizenship.
 Mostly, the citizens of the United States have to go through a multilevel process that can take weeks.
 Moreover, if there is war in those countries, this could be another factor creating the obstacle in the issue of a visa.
 As you can see, many different factors set the rules.